 Your tyre size is made up of a sequence of numbers and letters as shown in this diagram.
 In the UK, the most common tyre size is 205/55R16, but there are many different variations.
 It’s important to check the tyre to ensure you’re purchasing the correct sized model.

 The first three digits that make up your tyre size relate to the section width.
 This refers to the width across the tyre and is referenced in millimetres.

 The fourth and fifth digits of the tyre code represent the aspect ratio.
 This refers to the height of the sidewall as a percentage of the section width.
 For instance, if the section width of the tyre is 196cm and the aspect ratio is 65, the height of the sidewall is 127mm, which is 65% of the section width.

 The next marking that you may see on your tyre is the letter R. Most modern tyres are now manufactured with radial construction, which means that the tyre has been made with the cord piles angled to the direction of travel.
 As a result, the tyres have extra strength.

 The next digits represent the tyre’s inner rim diameter in inches.
 For example, a tyre marked 17 will fit onto a 17-inch wheel rim.

 The load index rating can be found before the speed rating but after the diameter marking.
 This rating shows the maximum weight the tyre can bear.
 It’s important to note that it is not recommended to install tyres with a lower load index than the recommended tyre specification for your vehicle.

-This indicates the maximum speed that tyres can be driven at safely.
+The last letter on the tyre sidewall indicates the maximum speed that tyres can be driven at safely.
 You can fit tyres with a higher speed rating than your existing tyres.
-However, fitting tyres with a lower speed rating can invalidate your insurance.
+However, fitting tyres with a lower speed rating could invalidate your insurance policy.